 - Any off-campus premises that Barnard has substantial control over.
 This includes buildings or property owned or controlled by a recognized student organization

 - Activity occurring within computer and internet networks, digital platforms, and computer hardware or software owned or operated by, or used in the operations of Barnard’s programs and activities over which Barnard has substantial control.

-For the purposes of this Title IX Grievance Policy, “formal complaint” means a document – including an electronic submission - filed by a complainant with a signature or other indication that the complainant is the person filing the formal complaint, or signed by the Title IX Coordinator, alleging sexual harassment against a respondent about conduct within Barnard’s education program or activity and requesting initiation of the procedures consistent with the Title IX Grievance Policy to investigate the allegation of sexual harassment.
+For the purposes of this Title IX Grievance Policy, “formal complaint” means a document – including an electronic submission - filed by a complainant with a signature or other indication that the complainant is the person filing the formal complaint, or signed by the Director of Nondiscrimination and Title IX, alleging sexual harassment against a respondent about conduct within Barnard’s education program or activity and requesting initiation of the procedures consistent with the Title IX Grievance Policy to investigate the allegation of sexual harassment.